wordslab-org/wordslab-notebooks/README.md

 The dashboard provides:

 Links to the three main applications
-- OpenWebUI chat interface
+- OpenWebUI AI chat interface
-- JupyterLab notebooks
+- JupyterLab notebooks with AI prompt cells
-- Visual Studio Code development environment
+- Visual Studio Code development environment with AI agents

 Information and metrics to manage your AI environment
 - Virtual machine hardware and usage : cpu, ram, gpu, vram.